-The Borien Educational Foundation for Southern Africa (BEFSA) was launched in 2004 with one aim: To reduce poverty in Southern Africa.
+The Borien Educational Foundation for Southern Africa (BEFSA) is a charitable trust, non profit organisation (NPO) and Public Benefit Organisation (PBO).
+It was launched in 2004 to reduce poverty in Southern Africa.

 Families have watched as generations of children miss out on a basic education, either as a consequence of an unqualified teaching force or because of an absence of teaching and poor learning materials in schools or because of sub standard teaching and learning environments.
 In the rural areas of South Africa it tends to be a combination of all three.

 In the midst of the poverty of the rural areas and the townships in which the majority of South African people live today, there is an urgent need to create and nurture centres of educational excellence to counter the perception and reality of two worlds and to provide opportunities for children to reach their true potential.

 Search our site to learn more about how BEFSA is working with local communities to bring about change in the rural areas of the Eastern Cape, and see how you can get involved.

 Our mission is to:

 - Improve the quality of education for young people in schools in Southern Africa

 - Reduce poverty through educational and economic development